rjpgtiff/thermal-converter-api/README.md

 # DJI Thermal Image Converter

-A simple offline tool for converting DJI thermal images to radiometric TIFF format while preserving RGB images and folder structure.
+A simple tool for converting DJI thermal images to radiometric TIFF format while preserving RGB images and folder structure through the rjpg2tiff API service.

 ## How to Use